Achievement & Best Paper Awards

 Criteria for Evaluation of Research

-2. The meta-analysis must advance cumulative knowledge and have implications for the development of understanding and explanation.
+2. Advances cumulative knowledge and has implications for the development of understanding and explanation.

-3. The meta-analysis results should have some implications for the practice of I-O psychology.
+3. Has some implications for the practice of I-O psychology.
 These implications can be direct or indirect, immediate or anticipated for the future.

 Administrative Procedures

-2. The awards subcommittee members will be current SIOP members with a reputation for knowledge of meta-analysis methods.
+2. The Awards Subcommittee members should be current SIOP members with a reputation for knowledge of meta-analysis methods.
 The most recent award winner and/or earlier award winners may serve on the committee.

-3. The Executive Board may either endorse or reject the recommendations of the Awards Committee but may not substitute a nominee of its own.
-The Award Subcommittee members may not be recipients of the award during their tenure on the subcommittee.
+4. Executive Board may either endorse or reject the recommendations of the Awards Committee but may not substitute a nominee of its own.

-4. In the absence of a nominee who is deemed deserving of the award by both the Awards Committee and the Executive Board, the award may be withheld.
+5. In the absence of a nomination that is deemed deserving of the award by both the Awards Committee and the Executive Board, the award may be withheld.

 Joel Lefkowitz Early Career Award for Humanistic Industrial-Organizational Psychology